Hackers use tools to create TCP packets with unusual, weird flag combinations, known as Invalid Packets, capable of causing significant harm.

 The PREROUTING Chain

-However, with the PREROUTING chain, they get blocked before reaching the OUTPUT, FORWARD, or INPUT chains
+However, with the PREROUTING chain, they get blocked before reaching the OUTPUT, FORWARD, or INPUT chains.
+This way, we are optimizing the performance of our firewall.

 Since the filter table doesn't have the PREROUTING chain, we need to use the PREROUTING chain of the mangle table instead.

-Add this to the end of the before.rules and before6.rules files after the COMMIT line:
+To do this, add the following lines to the end of the before.rules and before6.rules files, right after the last COMMIT line:

 *mangle